LegendOfLynkle/ElasticSnaffler/README.md

 ```
 To get your ElasticSearch instance up and runnning.

-## Dashboards
-Kibana will let you visualise the data that you upload using the ingestor.
-You can create your own dashboards to suit your needs.
-Currently next on the list of things to implement is creating a demo dashboard automatically along with a requirred data view so wath this space.

 ## Creating an API Key
 In order to perform operations against the ElasticSearch cluster you just setup you will need an API key.
 You can create one quite easily by going:
 1. Stack Management